openstack/nova-specs/specs/zed/approved/pci-device-tracking-in-placement.rst

   disabled any more.

-Second, after every compute has been configured to report PCI inventories to Placement the scheduling prefilter needs to be enabled in the nova-scheduler configuration via the ``[scheduler]pci_prefilter`` configuration option.
+Second, after every compute has been configured to report PCI inventories to Placement the scheduling logic needs to be enabled in the nova-scheduler configuration via the ``[filter_scheduler]pci_in_placement`` configuration option.

 Implementation